IBM-Bluemix-Docs/certificate-manager/ha-dr.md

 {{site.data.keyword.cloudcerts_short}} uses the [envelope encryption methodology](/docs/services/key-protect/concepts?topic=key-protect-envelope-encryption), where a root certificate is stored in, and never leaves, {{site.data.keyword.keymanagementservicelong_notm}}, which is also backed by HSM.

-In addition, a per tenant managed encryption key is used to encrypt the certificates and private keys before they are stored to the database.
+In addition, a per tenant-managed encryption key is used to encrypt the certificates and private keys before they are stored in the database.
 As part of the encryption chain, {{site.data.keyword.cloudcerts_short}} uses the Advanced Encryption Standard (AES) 256 algorithm to encrypt the private key.

 ## HIPAA
 {: #compliance-hippa}